ImageMagick/Usage-Markdown/distorts/index.md

 But why would you want to convert an image into this form and back again?
 Well by applying other distortions on the intermediate 'DePolar' version of the image, you can generate some very fancy radial or angular effects very easily.

-For example by rolling the intermediate image, you will rotate the output image, though you may get some clipping of the corners...
+For example, by rolling the intermediate image, you will rotate the output image, though you may get some clipping of the corners...

 ~~~
 convert flower_sm.jpg -virtual-pixel Black -distort DePolar -1 \